These Biscoff Cupcakes are loaded with cookie butter in both the cake and the buttercream! They are the perfect dessert for biscoff lovers!

 • With the mixer on low speed, gradually add the powdered sugar until completely combined, scraping the sides of the bowl as needed.

 • Stir in vanilla extract and salt.
-With the mixer on low speed, add 1 tablespoon of milk and mix until combined.
-Add 1-2 more tablespoon of milk as needed.
+With the mixer on low speed, add 1 tbsp of milk and mix until combined.
+Add 1-2 more tbsp of milk as needed.
 Gradually increase speed to high and beat for another 30 seconds to 1 minute.

 • Pipe or spread the frosting onto completely cooled cupcakes.